manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_indexes_creation.md

 The exit codes are as follows:
 * 0 - everything went ok
-* 1 - there was a problem while indexing (and if –-rotate was specified, it was skipped)
+* 1 - there was a problem while indexing (and if –-rotate was specified, it was skipped) or an operation emitted a warning
 * 2 - indexing went ok, but –-rotate attempt failed

 ### Indexer command line arguments